nimishsrivastav/scanmaster/README.md

-# Static Malware Analysis Framework
+# ScanMaster: A Static Malware Analysis Framework

 This framework is designed for static analysis of malware.
 It supports scanning individual files or entire directories, extracting metadata, performing YARA rule-based analysis, querying VirusTotal for threat intelligence, and disassembling binaries for further analysis.
 The results are saved in JSON format, which can be used for further investigation and reporting.